pranayga/expl0ring_V8/README.md

 We will start by exploring some [background](#background) work which is required to understand the V8 engine better.
 This will mainly consist of some newer C++11/14 features which chromium codebase makes us of, and a tour of V8.
 Next, we shall explore the internals in a sequential and easy to follow manner, which would give you a tour of the components inside V8.

 ## Background

 The V8 and Chromium codebases are written using the C++14 standard at the time of writing.
 V8 exploits a lot of newer C++14 features like `const-expr`, `auto` among others to write code in a very extensible way.
-Ideas relating to this have been covered in the [C++ Intro](docs/cpp_intro.md) article.
+Ideas relating to this have been covered in the
+[C++ Intro](docs/cpp_intro.md) article.

-V8 is an JavaScript optimizing compiler.
+V8 is a JavaScript optimizing compiler.
 It has an interpreter and an optimizing compiler, which can collect type information while JavaScript is running and produce more specialized and efficient code.
 The document [high level tour](docs/high_level_architecture.md) goes over the major components inside V8 to give you a summary of the components inside V8.

 The remainder of the report is divided into several sections.
 [Internals](#internals) provides a view of the major components in V8 without any assumed prior knowledge.
-Following that, [Experiements](#experiments) discusses various experiments and hands-on activity we performed in order to understand one or more components in greater depth.
-Lastly, we present a analysis of aversion of V8 which was modified to implement taint-tracking `String` objects.
+Following that, [Experiements](#experiments) discusses various experiments and hands-on activities we performed to understand one or more components in greater depth.
+Lastly, we present an analysis of aversion of V8 which was modified to implement taint-tracking `String` objects.

 ## Internals

-In this section we will start looking into various major components inside the V8 engine.
+In this section, we will start looking into various major components inside the V8 engine.

 ### V8 Codebase